-13 Affordable Date Night Ideas
+13 Affordable Date Night Ideas in Pennsylvania

 Once you’ve found a partner to settle down with, date night becomes a thing of the past, right?
 Not so fast.
 Having a regular date night is crucial for the happiness and longevity of your relationship, whether you’re married or in a cohabitating partnership.
 Partners who schedule regular “couple time” report being about 3.5 times happier in their relationships than those who don’t.